- Workplace domain verified (Settings page)

 Go to the Doppler dashboard and from the menu click Team, then select the Settings tab from the top menu.
 Choose the Default Roles for users who login via SSO.

 The Role controls the initial permissions a user will receive when their account is created.
 We recommend keeping it at Collaborator access to follow the principle of least privilege.
 Users with the Owner role can adjust this after the user has logged in once.
 If you scroll down further on the Settings page, you'll see a breakdown of what permissions each Role has.

-After setting the Default Roles, we need to enable SAML SSO in Doppler to get access to the URLs needed to configure the JumpCloud SAML SSO application.
+After setting the Default Roles, we need to enable SAML SSO in Doppler to get access to the URLs needed to configure the Auth0 SAML SSO application.

 Select the SSO tab from the top menu and scroll down to the SAML Single Sign-On section.
-Click the + button in the corner and choose a verified domain from the Domain Domain dropdown menu and then click Save.
+Click the + button in the corner.

-Copy the ACS URL and Entity ID URLs to use when configuring the JumpCloud SAML SSO application.
+Copy the ACS URL and Entity ID URLs to use when configuring the Auth0 SAML SSO application.